Project 3: TCP

 In addition, you should consider how you will tackle the following:

-You should schedule a subsequent milestone checkin with the course staff on or before Tuesday, November 12.
+You should schedule a subsequent milestone checkin with the course staff on or before Wednesday April 8.
+We will release scheduling details after spring break.

 For this meeting, you should be able to implement the following: